floss1138/dbDotCad/README.md

 `,BLOCKNAME,tag1,tag4,tag5`
 Such blocks would impact clean creation of spread sheets.
 Beware.

+If block names are to appear as Excel worksheet names, these must match the Excel name space.
+There is a 32 character limit and the sheetname cannot contain [ ] : * ? / \.
+The same case insensitive name cannot be used.
+This script removes these problem characters for spread sheet creation and replaces them with ~.
+The database contains the original name.
+The block is identified by the attribute tags and different blocks with the same name have the BLOCKNAME changed.
+NAME would become NAME(1) NAME(2) etc.  Best practice requires a version number in the name, so avoid putting this in brackets and stick to underscores.

 #### Attributes and nested blocks
 When blocks are nested, clicking on the block only presents attributes for the *parent* block.
 Similarly using ATTOUT on a nested block only captures attributes from the *parent* and not the *children* within.